 Placements can enhance your career prospects and give you the chance to use theory from the classroom in a real-world scenario before you have graduated.

-Employment opportunities in artificial intelligence exist in both the public and private sectors in areas such as market intelligence, imaging techniques, data mining and within the medical and pharmaceutical industries.
-Graduates wishing to specialise in robotics are well placed to pursue opportunities in mobile communications and gaming systems.
-Graduates are also suitably equipped to pursue a range of more traditional IT positions within the wider commercial and public sectors.
+in artificial intelligence in both the public and private sectors in areas such as market intelligence, imaging techniques, data mining and in the medical and pharmaceutical industries.
+Graduates wishing to specialise in robotics are well placed to pursue careers in mobile communications and gaming systems.
+Graduates are also equipped to pursue a range of more traditional IT positions in the wider commercial and public sectors.

 For more information please take a look at our Fees and Funding| section.